untillpro/scm4j/scm4j-vcs-api/README.md

 - `String removeFile(String branchName, String filePath, String commitMessage)`
 	- Removes the file located by `filePath` within branch `branchName`.
 Operation is executed as separate commit with `commitMessage` message attached.
 Note: filePath = "folder\file.txt" -> file.txt is removed, folder is kept
 	- Returns commit id (hash, revision number etc)
-- `List<VCSCommit> getCommitsRange(String branchName, String afterCommitId, String untilCommitId);`
+- `List<VCSCommit> getCommitsRange(String branchName, String firstCommitId, String untilCommitId)`
-	- Returns ordered list of all commits located between commits specified by `aftercommitId` and `untilCommitId` within branch `branchName`
+	- Returns ordered list of all commits located between commits specified by `firstCommitId` and `untilCommitId` inclusively within branch `branchName`
-	- If `aftercommitId` is null then all commits until commit specified by `untilCommitId` are fetched
+	- If `firstCommitId` is null then all commits until commit specified by `untilCommitId` inclusively are fetched
-	- If `untilCommitId` is null then all commits after commit specified by `afterCommitId` are fetched
+	- If `untilCommitId` is null then all commits starting from commit specified by `firstCommitId` are fetched
+- `List<VCSCommit> getCommitsRange(String branchName, String firstCommitId, WalkDirection direction, int limit)`
+    - Returns ordered list of `limit` commits starting from commit specified by `firstCommitId` in direction specified by `direction`
+    - If `firstCommitId` is null then commits are starting at branch `branchName` first commit (for ASC direction) or at head of branch (for DESC direction)

 # Using Locked Working Copy
 Let's assume we developing a multiuser server which has ability to merge branches of user's repositories.
 So few users could request to merge theirs branches of different repositories simultaneously.
 For example, Git merge operation consists of few underlying operations (check in\out, merge itself, push) which must be executed on a local file system in a certain folder.
 So we have following requirements: